pegros/PEG_LIST/help/sfpegSearchListCmp.md

 property of the **sfpegList** metadata record via the **CTX** tokens (see also **[sfpegMergeUtl](/help/sfpegMergeUtl.md)** utility).

-ℹ️ When sorting is activated, the current selections are provided respectively in the `CTX.OrderBy` and `CTX.OrderDir` tokens.
+ℹ️ When sorting is activated, the current active selection is provided in the `CTX.OrderBy` token (with value like `Name ASC`) to be merged in the query statement.
-Beware that the selected field API name may correspond to any field managed in your query, meaning that lookup relationships are supported (e.g. `Owner.Name`).

 ## Configuration Examples